fbpx

 After you click Save on your new rule, it will be visible in your Sheet Metal Rules library.

-For pointers on adjusting rules for flanges and creating reliefs in Fusion 360, check out Guide to Designing Bend Reliefs
+For pointers on adjusting rules for flanges and creating reliefs in Fusion 360, see our Guide to Designing Bend Reliefs

 In Summary